John D. Bates

-John Deacon Bates (born October 11, 1946) is a Senior United States district judge of the United States District Court for the District of Columbia.
-He was appointed by President George W. Bush in December 2001, and has adjudicated several cases directly affecting the office of the President.
-Bates served as Director of the Administrative Office of the United States Courts, from July 1, 2013 to January 5, 2015, after which he returned to full-time service as a District Judge.
+John Deacon Bates (born October 11, 1946) is an American lawyer and jurist serving as a senior United States district judge of the U.S. District Court for the District of Columbia.
+He was appointed in 2001 by President George W. Bush, and he assumed senior status in 2014.
+He served as Director of the Administrative Office of the United States Courts, from July 1, 2013 to January 5, 2015, after which he returned to full-time service as a senior judge.

 Personal life and education

 Born in Elizabeth, New Jersey, Bates graduated from the Pingry School in 1964.
 He received a Bachelor of Arts degree from Wesleyan University in 1968, and a Juris Doctor from the University of Maryland School of Law in 1976.
 From 1968 to 1971, he served as a first lieutenant in the United States Army.
 He and his wife, Carol Ann Rhees, also a former lawyer with Steptoe & Johnson LLP, live in Bethesda, Maryland.
 They have three children.